Sequential Learning in the Dense Associative Memory: Literature Review

 \subsection{Sequential Learning in the Hopfield Network}

-The classical Hopfield network has been studied in sequential learning environments at length, alongside other network architectures.
-Nadal et al. \citep{Nadal1986} analyzed the recall of the Hopfield network after training on a sequence of items.
-The weights of the network were rigorously analyzed as new items were added, and the magnitudes associated with each item were quantified.
-Notably, Nadal et al. found results that are strikingly similar to the spin glass literature \citep{Amit1985B, Toulouse1986,Personnaz1986}.
+The classical Hopfield network has been studied in sequential learning environments at length. \citet{Nadal1986} analyzed the recall of the Hopfield network after training on a sequence of items.
+The weights of the network were rigorously analyzed as new items were added, and the magnitudes associated with each item were quantified with results that are strikingly similar to the spin glass literature \citep{Amit1985B, Toulouse1986,Personnaz1986}.
 Notably, the catastrophic forgetting observed when the network's capacity is exceeded is linked directly to an item's associated weight magnitude dropping below a derived threshold --- something that occurs nearly simultaneously for all stored items above the network capacity.

-Burgess et al. \citep{Burgess1991} investigate list-learning in the Hopfield network, a form of sequential learning where items are presented one at a time for a single epoch, effectively forming tasks of a single item.
+\citet{Burgess1991} investigated list-learning in the Hopfield network, a form of sequential learning where items are presented one at a time for a single epoch, effectively forming tasks of a single item.
 Recall is tested over all previously presented items at the end of each epoch.
-Burgess found the accuracy is high for both early and late items, but lower for intermediate items.
-This was linked to the biological memory model of short-term and long-term memory \citep{Shiffrin1969} as well as the concepts of recency and primacy/familiarity \citep{Lund1925}.
-Burgess et al. also experimented with small modifications to the learning algorithms in the Hopfield network, such as increasing weights in proportion to the weight magnitude.
+It was found that the accuracy is high for both early and late items, but lower for intermediate items.
+This was linked to the biological memory model of short-term and long-term memory \citep{Shiffrin1969} as well as the concepts of recency and primacy/familiarity \citep{Lund1925}. \citeauthor{Burgess1991} also experimented with small modifications to the learning algorithms in the Hopfield network, such as increasing weights in proportion to the weight magnitude.
 Thanks to the simplicity of Hebbian learning rules, this is effectively equivalent to rehearsal in this domain.
 When using this method, it was found that the network could be tuned to exhibit strong primacy or strong recency behavior easily, and with some difficulty both behaviors could be observed.